DETAILED ACTION

 Regarding claim 5: The interlayer can include a material as claimed (0048).

-Regarding claim 7-8 and 9: The sequence above has labeled D1 having a thickness of 47.6nm, D2 having a thickness of 81.4nm, D3 having a thickness of 65.2nm and D4 having a thickness of 34.4nm meeting the individual ranges recited in claim 7 and meeting the relationships required by claims 8 and 9.
+Regarding claim 7-8 and 9: Mahieu’s above stack illustrates that the D3 can have a thickness of 65.2nm and D4 can have a thickness of 34.4nm meeting the individual ranges recited in claim 7.

-However, it is additionally it is noted that Mahieu does allow for the labeled D1 layer to have thicknesses (see 0045 for thicknesses of BL, 0051 for thicknesses of C1 and 0046), the D2 and D3 layer to have thicknesses (see 0047-0049 for thicknesses for the individual ZSO5 layers and SiN layers, 0051 and 0061 for thicknesses for the C2, C3, C4 and C5 layers, and 0050), and the D4 layer to have thicknesses (see 0053-0056 for thicknesses for the individual ZSO5 layer, SiN layer, and top oxide layer, 0052 for thicknesses for the C6 layer, and 0057), that overlap with the individual ranges of claim 7 and allow for relationships overlapping that of claims 8 and 9 (MPEP 2144.05).
+As discussed above, Mahieu allows for the labeled D1 layer to have thicknesses (see 0045 for thicknesses of BL, 0051 for thicknesses of C1 and 0046) and D2 to have thicknesses (see 0047-0049 for thicknesses for the individual ZSO5 layers and SiN layers, 0051 and 0061 for thicknesses for the C2, C3, C4 and C5 layers, and 0050) overlapping Applicants (MPEP 2144.05) which together with the D3 and D4 thicknesses just mentioned allows for relationships overlapping that of claims 8 and 9 (MPEP 2144.05).

-Regarding claim 10-12 and 13: The Ag1, Ag2 and Ag3 in the above sequence each have a thickness within the range claimed and more specifically, the Ag1 has a thickness of 124Angstrom (12.4nm), the Ag2 has a thickness of 118Angstrom (11.8nm) and Ag has a thickness of 154Angstrom (15.4nm) meeting the ranges of claims 10 and 11.
+Regarding claim 10-12 and 13: The above stack illustrates that the Ag1, Ag2 and Ag3 in the sequence can each have a thickness within the ranges claimed and more specifically, the Ag1 can have a thickness of 124Angstrom (12.4nm), the Ag2 can have a thickness of 118Angstrom (11.8nm) and Ag can have a thickness of 154Angstrom (15.4nm) meeting the ranges of claims 10 and 11.

 The above Ag1 and Ag3 thicknesses provide for a ratio meeting that of claim 12 and the above thicknesses for Ag1, Ag2 and A3 meet the relationship required by claim 13.

-Regarding claim 15: The BL in the above sequence has a thickness of 420Angstrom (42nm) meeting the range of claim 15.
+Regarding claim 15: The illustrated sequence shows that the BL can have a thickness of 420Angstrom (42nm) meeting the range of claim 15.

-Regarding claim 17: Each of the above first, second and third layers comprising SiN each have a thickness within the range claimed.
+Regarding claim 17: The illustrated stack shows that each of the above first, second and third layers comprising SiN can have a thickness within the range claimed.

 Regarding claim 18: The first, second and third layers comprising ZSO have a weight ratio of Zn/Sn being 1/1 (0099).

-Regarding claim 19: The first and second layers comprising ZSO each have thicknesses falling within the range claimed.
+Regarding claim 19: The above stack shows that the first and second layers comprising ZSO can each have thicknesses falling within the range claimed.

 While the third layer comprising ZSO in the above sequence is shown to have a thickness of 54Angstrom (5.4nm), Mahieu does teach that the layer can be made to have a thickness of 6-25nm (0054) overlapping the range claimed (MPEP 2144.05).